wozniakpl/argo-demo/README.md

     - 📦 Deploy ArgoCD and configure it to manage the sample application.
     - 🌐 Start a Minikube tunnel which will keep running until the user presses `ENTER`.

+    **Context Note:** This script is designed to be idempotent.
+After making any changes, you can simply press `ENTER`, use the up arrow to recall the previous command, and start the `main.py` script from scratch.
+The script detects changes in the repositories within the `src/` directory.
+If you change anything in `src/argo`, it will reapply those changes to the cluster.
+Similarly, any changes in the `infra` repository will be committed and reflected in Gitea.
+Helm deployments are upgraded, so changing `*.values.yml` files will also be reflected in the cluster.

 3. **To clean up and start from scratch:**
     ```sh
     python3 main.py --clean